Skip to Content

 Instructions

-• Break or separate the already cooked peanut brittle into 3-4 sections.
+• Break or separate the cooked peanut brittle into 3-4 sections.

-• Once one section softens, add another until they are all in the saucepan.
-While the mixture is semi-solid, keep stirring, or it will burn to the bottom of the pan.
+Tip: While the mixture is semi-solid, continue stirring until it dissolves, or it will burn to the bottom of the pan.

-• When the brittle softens, attach a candy thermometer to the side of the saucepan, ensuring it is fully submerged without touching the bottom.
-Increase the heat to medium and stir constantly until the temperature reaches 300℉ (149℃).
+• Once all the brittle softens, attach a candy thermometer to the side of the saucepan, ensuring it is fully submerged without touching the bottom.
+Increase the heat to medium and stir until the temperature reads 300℉ (149℃).

 Nutrition